 The scheme is run by Westmeath County Council for both eligible tenants in private rented accommodation and on those on the Social Housing List, and to provide good quality rented accommodation and facilitate local authorities to provide longer-term housing for people who need it.

 Under RAS your local authority will help secure a longer contract of tenancy with your existing landlord and will pay rent directly to the landlord on your behalf.
 You will still pay rent but you will pay it to the local authority, not to your landlord.
-The rent you pay will be Differential Rent, which is currently assessed as 12% of your income.
+The rent you pay will be Differential Rent.

 RAS will give you longer-term housing security.
 RAS will also ensure that the quality and standard of your private rented accommodation is adequate.
 Unlike Rent Supplement you may take up employment when on RAS.
 If you get a job you can stay in the scheme but your rent will be reassessed based on your new income.